Once at work we cease to ‘play’. Homo Ludens first published in 1944 in which Johan Huizinga defines play:

 Play does have intrinsic rules – how often do you hear a small child complaining about their pal who didn’t play by the rules?
-These rules are often co-created – you cannot build a fort with leaves or shoot your team mates.
+These rules are often co-created – you cannot build a fort with leaves or shoot your team mates for example.
 An argument ensures and small children often build a consensus to change or accept that rule.

 Innovation tools and techniques can re-encourage that mind set, providing space, authority and skills to apply ‘play’ to an organisational criterion.

 However, it is still difficult for organisations and business, in this current economy, to see the real value in growing their people creatively when other targets take precedence.